 The team includes technologists from Google as well as those from the traditional health care system.

+The plan to focus on health care for lower-income Americans is unusual in Silicon Valley.
 One of Sidewalk Labs original founders, Adrian Aoun, quit to start Forward, a primary care group based in San Francisco that charges $149 a month out-of-pocket (although the company does offer some free memberships to low-income individuals).

 The Cityblock service isn`t planning to launch to members until early 2018.